-Previous reports of tibial force sensors have neither characterized nor corrected errors in the computed contact location between the femoral and tibial components in total knee arthroplasty (TKA) that are theoretically caused by the curved articular surface of the tibial component.
-The objectives were to experimentally characterize there errors and to develop and validate an error correction algorithm.
-The errors were characterized by calculating the difference between the errors in the computed contact location when forces were applied normal to the tibial articular surface and those when forces were applied normal to the tibial baseplate.
+In total knee arthroplasty (TKA), one common metric used to evaluate innovations in component designs, methods of component alignment, and surgical techniques aimed at decreasing the high rate of patient-reported dissatisfaction is tibiofemoral contact kinematics.
+Tibiofemoral contact kinematics are determined based on the movement of the contact locations in the medial and lateral compartments of the tibia during knee flexion.
+A tibial force sensor is a useful instrument to determine the contact locations, because it can simultaneously determine contact forces and contact locations.
+Previous reports of tibial force sensors have neither characterized nor corrected errors in the computed contact location (i.e., center of pressure) between the femoral and tibial components in TKA that, based on a static analysis, are caused by the curved articular surface of the tibial component.
+The objectives were to experimentally characterize these errors and to develop and validate an error correction algorithm.
+The errors were characterized by calculating the difference between the errors in the computed contact locations when forces were applied normal to the tibial articular surface and those when forces were applied normal to the tibial baseplate.
 The algorithm generated error correction functions to minimize these errors and was validated by determining how much the error correction functions reduced the errors in the computed contact location caused by the curved articular surface.
-The curved articular surfaces primarily caused bias which ranged from 1.0 to 2.7 mm in regions of high curvature.
+The curved articular surface primarily caused bias (i.e., average or systematic error) which ranged from 1.0 to 2.7 mm in regions of high curvature.
 The error correction functions reduced the bias in these regions to negligible levels ranging from 0.0 to 0.6 mm (p < 0.001).
-Bias in the computed contact locations caused by the curved articular surface of the tibial insert needs to be accounted for because it may inflate the computed internal–external rotation and anterior–posterior translation of femur on the tibia leading to false identifications of clinically undesirable contact kinematics (e.g. external rotation and anterior translation).
+Bias in the computed contact locations caused by the curved articular surface of the tibial component as small as 1 mm needs to be accounted for, because it might inflate the computed internal–external rotation and anterior–posterior translation of femur on the tibia leading to false identifications of clinically undesirable contact kinematics (e.g., internal rotation and anterior translation during flexion).
 Our novel error correction algorithm is an effective method to account for this bias to more accurately compute contact kinematics.